This document describes the IBM WebSphere Portal ReleaseBuilder utility and the scenarios in which it is used.

 Once a Portal begins to receive releases generated by ReleaseBuilder, it is important that the target Portal (the system to which the releases are imported) no longer be modified manually, or modified by importing an XMLAccess export taken from a third Portal environment.

 Updating the target manually will cause the target to become out of sync with the Portal from which releases are generated.
-Similarly, importing XML configuration files from another Portal, one that is neither the staging or production system (whether these imports are "differences" files created using ReleaseBuilder or not), can cause new object IDs to be created and/or existing artifacts to be updated.
+Similarly, importing XML configuration files from another Portal, one that is neither the staging or production system (whether these imports are "difference" or diff files created using ReleaseBuilder or not), can generate different unique identifiers (object IDs).
 This can lead to unexpected results.

-By definition, a staging server does not contain user-defined customizations that should be transferred to a production server.
-ReleaseBuilder is designed to create a release by generating an XML file that contains the changes made to the pages and other Portal artifacts over time, not to capture user-defined additions to a source Portal.
+By definition, a staging server does not capture user-defined customizations (for example, pages that are owned by a and visible only to individual users).
+ReleaseBuilder is designed to create a release by generating an XML file that contains the changes made to the pages and other Portal artifacts over time, not to capture user-defined additions to a source Portal that may have been created during Testing or QA.

 This means that exports taken using ExportRelease.xml specifically exclude customizations made on the staging or source Portal and releases generated will not include these data.
-If you must transfer customizations made on the source server to another environment the only option is to use standard XMLAccess export and import.
+If you must transfer customizations made on the source server to another environment the only option is to use the standard XMLAccess export and import process.

 For additional information, refer to the WebSphere Portal Information Center pages below.